gvwilson/thirdbit/src/fiction/santas/index.md

 his great-grandmother launched into a lecture on ho-ho-ho'ing or asked pointedly if he had thought about trying to find a chimney to practice on.

-They scavenged in threes and fours with a robot to watch over each group.
+The prisoners scavenged in threes and fours with a robot to watch over each group.
-Each team had a mix of flips and tinsels, which Finner quickly learned was
+Each team had a mix of flips and tinsels.
+Finner quickly learned the latter word was
-(a) what flips called prisoners who shared Gran-Granna Tumbly's views and (b) a word best used sparingly unless one was looking for a fight.
+(a) what flips called prisoners who shared Gran-Granna Tumbly's views and (b) best used sparingly unless one was looking for a fight.
 Since the areas near Flump Street had been cleaned out, each expedition required a long walk through ruined streets.

-After filling their sacks and wagons for an hour or two, they took a few minutes to rest before starting back.
+After filling their sacks and wagons with whatever they could find, they took a few minutes to rest before starting back.
 It was tiring,
-and his parka soon began to smell like a raccoon had been sleeping in it, but it gave him a chance to learn his way around and move a few things into place.
+and his parka soon began to smell like a raccoon had been sleeping in it, but the scavenging gave him a chance to learn his way around and move a few things into place.

 The only excitement came a couple of days after their capture.